tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Although TLS PSKs can be established out of band,
-PSKs can also be established in a previous connection and then used to establish a new connection ("session resumption" or "resuming" with a PSK). send to the client a PSK identity that corresponds to a unique key derived from the initial handshake (see {{NSTMessage}}).
+PSKs can also be established in a previous connection and then used to establish a new connection ("session resumption" or "resuming" with a PSK).
+Once a handshake has completed, the server can send to the client a PSK identity that corresponds to a unique key derived from the initial handshake (see {{NSTMessage}}).
 The client can then use that PSK identity in future handshakes to negotiate the use